 It is also the month when many villages, towns and cities celebrate with festivals, carnivals and other colourful events, making the most of the May bank holidays at the beginning and end of the month.

-Here are some top tips of places and attractions to visit in the UK that celebrate the month of May.
+Here are some top tips of places and tourist attractions to visit in the UK that celebrate the month of May.

 Blenheim Palace and Gardens

 The impressive country house that is Blenheim Palace is most notable for being the birthplace of Winston Churchill, whose life and times are commemorated by a permanent exhibition in the suite of rooms in which he was born.

 The gardens at the palace are also famous for being designed by Capability Brown back in the eighteenth century and are one of the top places to visit for horticultural enthusiasts.
 Now a Unesco World Heritage site, the palace remains the home of the Duke of Marlborough and is open to the public throughout the year, with regular festivals and events.

 If visiting in May, head to the gardens, which are spectacular, with the water terraces, Italian garden, secret garden, rose garden, Churchill memorial garden and the award-winning formal gardens.